stilliard/docker-pure-ftpd/README.md

 server and persist uploaded data.
 It's recommended to use them in production.

   - `/home/ftpusers/` The ftp's data volume (by convention).
-  - `/etc/pure-ftpd/passwd` A directory containing the single `pureftps.passwd`
+  - `/etc/pure-ftpd/passwd` A directory containing the single `pureftpd.passwd`
     file which contains the user database (i.e., all virtual users, their passwords and their home directories).
 This is read on startup of the container and updated by the `pure-pw useradd -f /etc/pure-